-The trail continues, becoming more and more difficult to follow, and the hiking slows to a crawl.
-After 9 hours of hiking the canyon, we finally found some scattered campsites on the west side of the creek, and plopped down on a sandy beach, ate our dinner and slept the sleep of the dead.
+The trail continues, becoming more difficult to follow, and the hiking slows to a crawl.
+After 9 hours of hiking the canyon, we finally found some scattered campsites on the creek's west side.
+We plopped down on a sandy beach, ate our dinner, and slept the sleep of the dead.
 But not before a nice dip in the cold Chevelon waters.
 It was a beautiful and peaceful night.
 Richard's lasting impression of this camp was the complete and implacable silence, an almost eerie absence of sound even close to the water.
 Snuggled in my bag in my hollowed sand bed, I slept perhaps the best night in many a moon, despite my tired bones and aching shoulders.

-The hike out was easy and relaxing, following the well established trail.
-There are some great camping areas, and even this close to Chevelon Crossing Campground there are great swimming holes.
+The hike out was easy and relaxing, following the well-established trail.
+There are some great camping areas, and even this close to Chevelon Crossing Campground, there are great swimming holes.